 “Varo will be a company that closes the gap between the way banking currently operates and what people truly want from it”

 By focusing on the needs of the customer, co-developing services and solutions that meet those needs, and getting continuous feedback from its customer community, Varo will be a company that closes the gap between the way banking currently operates and what people truly want from it.

 I am excited to be a part of the Varo advisory team, helping Varo build a true customer-focused, mobile-first banking solution.

-Laurine Garrity is one of our marketing advisors.
+Laurine Garrity is a Varo marketing advisor.
 Over her 25 years in financial services she has served as the CMO of Charles Schwab and TD Ameritrade, and as an advisor to several FinTech startups just to name a few.
 Throughout her career, she has striven to empower consumers.
 When not advising Varo, Laurine enjoys spending time with her family and escaping to the beach whenever she can.